Background hero image for blog post: $Fetch’s Guide to Budgeting for Teens Title image for blog post: Fetch’s Guide to Budgeting for Teens

 Text reading, "Have you snapped a receipt today?
 Take me to the app"

-Budgeting for Teens Begins in the Fetch App
+Budgeting for teens begins in the Fetch App

 Now that you know how to budget as a teenager, download the Fetch app and use it to track your spending, then work on building out your budget.
 Budgeting as a teen might seem difficult at first, but it gets easier month after month until it becomes second nature.